Lego Bionicle: Quest for the Toa: Māori controversy and renaming

 Bionicle was unique among Lego toy lines at the time in that it encompassed both toys and video games, with the setting of the toys being explained through games.
 The story and setting of Bionicle took inspiration from Polynesian culture and languages, and Māori language and influence were especially prominent through character names, myths, tribal symbols, and rituals.
 Māori representatives found this usage to be inappropriate and a "trivialization" of their culture.
 Māori groups had taken particular offense to the use of the word tohunga, which in the Bionicle story referred to the island's ordinary villagers; in the Māori language, the term referred to experts in a specific field.
 The Māori groups sought to have Lego remove these terms from the toy line and games.

 Lego denied claims of cultural appropriation; spokeswoman Eva Lykkegaard noted that the company had not attempted to trademark any Māori terms and had only sought a trademark for the word Bionicle, which Lego had created.
-However, Lego ultimately agreed to stop using several words, including tohunga, and Saffire removed all mentions of them from both of their games in development; because of this, Tales of the Tohunga was renamed to Quest for the Toa.
+Lego ultimately agreed to stop using several words, including tohunga, and Saffire removed all mentions of them from both of their games in development; because of this, Tales of the Tohunga was renamed to Quest for the Toa.
 Lego also pledged to create a "code of conduct for cultural expressions of traditional knowledge" and said that no future Bionicle sets would use names of "original cultures".
 Although Lego did not halt production of the toy line or recall existing versions of the game, Roma Hippolite of the Ngati Koata Trust said that the Māori were "impressed by the willingness of Lego to recognise a hurt was inadvertently made and show that in their actions".

 Promotion and release

 Quest for the Toa was initially scheduled for release on the Game Boy Advance on June 11, 2001.
 The game was first shown off at Camp Game Boy Advance, an event held by Nintendo, in March 2001.
 It was considered a surprising announcement for the event and was the first project that Saffire had unveiled in several months.
-Quest for the Toa was later shown off at E3 2001 alongside The Legend of Mata Nui, with both titles scheduled for release in September 2001; although the game had been completed for "some time" as of July 18, 2001, it was still being evaluated by Nintendo at that point.
-The game was ultimately released on October 2, 2001, but the companion game The Legend of Mata Nui was canceled.
+Quest for the Toa was later shown off at E3 2001 alongside The Legend of Mata Nui, with both titles scheduled for release in September; although the game had been completed for "some time" as of July 18, 2001, it was still being evaluated by Nintendo at that point.
+The game was ultimately released on October 2 in North America and on October 26 in Europe, but the companion game The Legend of Mata Nui was canceled.